benisai/Openwrt-Monitoring/README.md

 <pre>
 You will need a Raspberry Pi or other linux server with Docker and Docker Compose.

+Clone this repo to your server. gh repo clone benisai/Openwrt-Monitoring

+>cd Docker

-Clone this repo to your server. make sure to update the prometheus.yml file with your server IP and router IP.
+make sure to update the prometheus.yml file with your server IP and router IP.

->cd Dockerrun

->'Sudo Docker-Compose.yml up -d'
+>Sudo Docker-Compose.yml up -d

 This will install Grafana/Prometheus/Collectd-Exporter/AdguardHome/AdguardHome-Exporter.